ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 </div>

 The files that the Vue CLI generated are mainly all the configuration files that we wanted separately.
-So we have a configuration file for Babel with babel.config.js, PostCSS (which contains the configuration for SCSS) with postcss.config.js, TypeScript with tsconfig.json and TSLint with tslint.json.
+So we have a configuration file for Babel with `babel.config.js`, PostCSS (which contains the configuration for SCSS) with `postcss.config.js`, TypeScript with `tsconfig.json` and TSLint with `tslint.json`.
-You will also find a node_modules folder for all your NPM packages with a package.json in which we define all the NPM packages that we need in our project.
+You will also find a `node_modules` folder for all your NPM packages with a `package.json` in which we define all the NPM packages that we need in our project.
-If we would have opted for the `In package.json` option, we would have had a large package.json file.
+If we would have opted for the `In package.json` option, we would have had a large `package.json` file.

-The main folders in which you will work are public and src.
+The main folders in which you will work are `public` and `src`.
 We will look at these more in detail later so you fully understand what their purpose is.

 ## Public
 Public is meant for static assets like images, favicons and more.
-It also contains your index.html which is very basic:
+It also contains your `index.html` which is very basic:

 ```html
 <!DOCTYPE html>